trimcao/sdcnd-p2-traffic-signs-classifier/README.md

 ![alt text][feature_map]

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+We can see that every feature map is not blank, and that is usually a good thing.
+I think it means no neuron dies (i.e. has blank feature map) while training.

+The characteristics that the neural network use are:

+* The overall shape of the sign (round shape)
+* The shapes of the things (two cars) in the center.
+* The edge of the sign.
+* The outer ring of the sign (the red ring in the original image).
+* The difference between the outer ring and the center of the sign.

+Notice that there are multiple neurons that learn the same feature.
+I think that is the result of dropout.